 If you are struggling with lockdown and need help, please do not hesitate to reach out.
 You are not alone in how you are feeling.
 This link contains many different phone numbers and online resources to assist: https://www.coronavirus.vic.gov.au/mental-health-resources-coronavirus-covid-19.

 If you need to get in contact with the hotline to book your COVID-19 vaccine the number is 1800 675 398.
 Please note they are currently experiencing a very high volume of calls.
 The Werribee Hospital Foundation and Werribee Mercy Hospital are not affiliated with the COVID hotline, it is a Victorian Government resource

 We have a wonderful community and I am here for anyone that needs support.
-If anyone needs to reach out, or wants to find out how they can help the Foundation please contact Lee on 0412 701 987 or email@example.com.
+If anyone needs to reach out, or wants to find out how they can help the Foundation please contact us on 0412 701 987 or firstname.lastname@example.org.